MaterializeInc/materialize/doc/developer/design/20240919_replica_expiration.md

   - Given that we currently restart replicas every week as part of the DB release and leaving some buffer for skipped week, 3 weeks (+1 day margin) seems like a good limit to start with.
+- What to do with refresh at dataflows?
+    - We can ignore refresh at dataflows for now, as they are not expected to generate retractions